JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Rule-based Inclusion

 However, none of the three judgments above holds, hence the rule (anyOf) cannot prove the original judgment. }

 \paragraph{Rule (uninhabited)} The incomplete (\textsc{anyOf-r}) rule reduces the problem of comparing two schemas in DNF to that of comparing pairs of canonical conjunctive schemas.

-A canonical schema $C'$ is included into a canonical schema $C$ only if either $C'$ is unsatisfiable, or if $C'$ and $C$ regard the same JSON type, and the constraints that are encoded by the $C'$ imply those that are encoded by $C$.
+A canonical schema $C'$ is \mrevone{included in}{1.7} a canonical schema $C$ in two cases: (1) when $C'$ is unsatisfiable, and (2) when $C'$ and $C$ \mrevone{describe values of the same primitive JSON type}{1.8, 2.7}, and the constraints that are encoded by $C'$ imply those that are encoded by $C$.

 This first possibility is encoded by rule (\textsc{uninhabited}).